-The commitments will be funded through cash on hand in the sewer fund and capital project fund.
+The commitments for the fire station project will be funded through remaining 2020 bond funds and cash on hand in the fire capital fund.
+The remaining commitments will be funded through cash on hand in the sewer fund and capital project fund.

-NOTE 13 - CONDUIT DEBT
+NOTE 12 - CONDUIT DEBT

 The Township is involved in a conduit debt transaction for which the Township issued but retained no obligation for the repayment of the debt.
 The responsibility for repayment belongs to Cedar Crest College.
-The balance of the conduit debt at December 31, 2022 is \$12,895,000 for Revenue Notes, Series of 2014, Series A of 2015, and Series B of 2015.
+The balance of the conduit debt at December 31, 2023 is \$11,945,000 for Revenue Notes, Series of 2014, Series A of 2015, and Series B of 2015.

-NOTE 14 - RISK MANAGEMENT
+NOTE 13 - RISK MANAGEMENT

 The Township is exposed to various risks of loss related to torts; theft of damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 Significant losses are covered by commercial insurance for all areas for which the Township retains risk of loss.
-There were no reductions in insurance coverages for the 2022 year and settlement amounts have not exceeded insurance coverage for the current year or the three prior years.
+There were no reductions in insurance coverages for the 2023 year and settlement amounts have not exceeded insurance coverage for the current year or the three prior years.